Cation Wildlife Preserve

 Closer to the wetland in the middle of the property there are tons of Leopard and Green frogs hopping along and across the trails.
 Belted Kingfishers, Hooded Mergansers and Painted Turtles are regular inhabitants of this swampy area.

 The staghorn sumac, wild red raspberry and blackberry bushes found throughout the property are an excellent food source to many species, especially mammals.
 There are signs that White-tailed deer, coyotes, black bears and even moose have visited the property.
-This shows that this is a popular natural corridor that provides a safe haven for wildlife to roam and connect to the adjacent landscape.
+This shows that the preserve occupies a popular natural corridor that provides a safe haven for wildlife to roam and connect to the adjacent landscape.

 Seeing this growing and thriving area, it’s hard to believe how much damage people have done to the property over more than a century of hard use.
 In the 1800s this property was heavily logged, wiping out old hardwoods and conifers which reduced the forests and opened up the landscape.
 The open fields were then used as a range, with cattle grazing here for many years.